kcsmith-uiuc/TubePinchValve/README.md

 # TubePinchValve-PCB
-Documentation of the UIUC-Smith Laboratory's valve switching apparatus by pinching a tube.
+Documentation of the Smith Lab @ UIUC's low-volume, valve-switching apparatus.
 This apparatus uses an Arduino microcontroller to actuate a servo that is used to pinch one tube while another tube is left unpinched, thus acting as a three-way valve.
-This apparatus has found particular use in directing water flow through a battery-based electrochemical desalination process, as described and used in the following references:
+At least four such "valves" can be controlled at a given time based on signals that are received by the Arduino.
+A custom printed circuit board (PCB) that interface between the Arduino and the associated servos is included with this repository, along with CAD drawings for 3D printable fixtures that mount two tubes and a servo motor in place for the purpose of fluid switching.
+This apparatus has found particular use in the Smith Lab for directing water flow through a battery-based electrochemical desalination process, as described and used in the following references:

 [1] Reale, E. R., Regenwetter, L., Agrawal, A., Dardón, B., Dicola, N., Sanagala, S., & Smith, K. C. (2021).
 Low porosity, high areal-capacity Prussian blue analogue electrodes enhance salt removal and thermodynamic efficiency in symmetric Faradaic deionization with automated fluid control.
 Water Research X, 13, 100116. https://doi.org/10.1016/j.wroa.2021.100116